martin-saurer/qjide/README.md

 For more information, and screenshots please see: [http://code.jsoftware.com/wiki/Scripts/qjide](http://code.jsoftware.com/wiki/Scripts/qjide)

+## Prerequisites

+A working Python 2.7.x and/or 3.x installation.

 ## Installation

 * Download the repository into a directory named "qjide"

 * Edit qjide.cfg to specify your J installation folder

+## Run

+Run: python qjide.py

 ## Frontend and Web Window Driver